VincentLu91/VincentLu91.github.io/_posts/2020-04-18-Attempt_IG_Generator.md

 The IG Content Generator is composed of two essential components, a pre-trained Generative Adversarial Network (GAN) for generating visual content, and a pre-trained GPT-2 network for generating caption content.

 The GAN used is an existing Keras implementation of a pre-trained Progressive Growing GAN (PGGAN).
 The PGGAN works by starting with convolutional layers that process 4x4 images.
-Later on, the PGGAN incrementally adds in new layers with images of increasing resolution, effectively "fading in" images for learning details in visual structures.
+Later in the training, the PGGAN incrementally adds in new layers with images of increasing resolution, effectively "fading in" images for learning finer details in visual structures.
 This is the "progressive" aspect of building a GAN to generate high resolution, photorealistic images.

 The GPT-2 model used is a smaller model with 124M parameters but is resource efficient.
 It is capable of generating near-coherent text by way of natural language modelling.